TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 ## **Q1.
 This project looks too advanced for a fresher.
 Did you really build it alone?**

 Yes.
-I built it fully by myself.
+I built it myself.
-Whenever I needed clarity on NLP or vectorization concepts, I used official documentation, tutorials, and ChatGPT to understand the logic.
+Whenever I needed clarity on any concept—especially around NLP preprocessing or scoring methods—I referred to documentation, tutorials, and sometimes ChatGPT to understand the logic better.
-The architecture, modules, routing, parsing, and matching system were all designed and implemented by me.
+But the architecture, coding, debugging, and testing were all done by me hands-on.

 ---